Sector antenna: Design

 Horizontal and vertical radiation patterns.
 The antenna radiates a horizontal fan-shaped beam, sharp in the vertical axis so it doesn't spill over into neighboring sectors.

 A typical sector antenna is depicted in the figure on the right.
 At the bottom, there are RF connectors for coaxial cable (feedline), and adjustment mechanisms.
-For its outdoor placement, the main reflector screen is produced from aluminum, and all internal parts are housed into a fiberglass radome enclosure to keep its operation stable regardless of weather conditions.
+For its outdoor placement, the main reflector screen is produced from aluminum, and all internal parts are housed in a fiberglass radome enclosure to keep its operation stable regardless of weather conditions.

 Grounding is very important for an outdoor antenna so all metal parts are DC-grounded.

 The antenna's long narrow form gives it a fan-shaped radiation pattern, wide in the horizontal direction and relatively narrow in the vertical direction.
 According to the radiation patterns depicted, typical antennas used in a three-sector base station have 66° of horizontal beamwidth.
 This means that the signal strength at the ±33° directions is half (3 dB down) from its peak value at the center.
 At the ±60° directions, it is suggested to be a border of a sector and antenna gain is negligible there.

 Vertical beamwidth is not wider than 15°, meaning 7.5° in each direction.
 Unlike antennas for commercial broadcasting - AM, FM and television for example - which must achieve line-of-sight over many miles or kilometers, there is usually a downward beam tilt or downtilt so that the base station can more effectively cover its immediate area and not cause RF interference to distant cells.

 The coverage area, which is determined by the projection of the radiation pattern on the ground, can be adjusted by changing the downtilt of the pattern.
 In some models this is done mechanically by manually adjusting the tilt of the antenna with an adjustable mounting bracket.
 In more recent sector antennas the pattern can be electronically tilted, by adjustable phase shifters in the feed of the individual dipole elements.
 These are adjusted by a remote control circuit from the ground, eliminating the need for a technician to climb the antenna tower.